-I am a Professor of Environmental Policy in the Department of Environmental Studies, and an affiliated faculty member of College of the Environment's Spatial Institute.
+I am a Professor of Environmental Policy in the Department of Urban and Environmental Planning and Policy.
 My scholarship informs a teaching program committed to fostering an interactive classroom and student research collaborations.
 I know from my own scholarship and the growing body of work on project-based learning that becoming an environmental problem-solver is more than just awareness of information gained from lectures and readings.
 Environmental leadership is better fostered by the alchemy of disciplinary knowledge, responsibility, self-efficacy, and experiential education.
+See the course of my scholarly life in this curriculum vitae.

 For example, Western Washington University's (WWU) Center for Instructional Innovation and Assessment selected me for the 2017-2018 Innovative Teaching Showcase on "Engaging Social Justice."
 I also was recognized in 2009 with an “Academy Award” from Western Washington University’s Teaching and Learning Academy for “advancing the University’s values of sustainability and diversity” and in 2003 as a Teaching Scholar at the University of Wisconsin-Green Bay.
 In 2012, Michael Kraft, Mark Stephan and I were co-recipients of the Lynton Keith Caldwell award for the best book on environmental politics or our MIT Press book Coming clean: information disclosure and environmental performance.
 This honor is annually awarded by the American Political Science Association’s (APSA) Section on Science, Technology, and Environmental Politics (STEP).